AlickMitchell/alickmitchell.github.io/content/posts/linux_static_route/index.md

 rtt min/avg/max/mdev = 1.576/1.939/2.738/0.465 ms
 ```

 As you can see implementing static routes in Linux is reletively painless.
 This was a simple example.
-You can get extremely detailed with the route attributes, such as setting TOS values, mtu size, window size and many more.
-A good resource for this is [Configuring static routes](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html-single/configuring_and_managing_networking/index#configuring-static-routes_configuring-and-managing-networking) from the Red Hat documentation.
+You can get extremely detailed with the route attributes, such as setting TOS values, mtu size, window size and much more.

+A good resource for Static Routing is [Configuring static routes](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html-single/configuring_and_managing_networking/index#configuring-static-routes_configuring-and-managing-networking) from the Red Hat documentation.